Female Hair Loss

 Analyzing & Identifying Your Type of Hair Loss is Integral for Results

 First and foremost, if you are a female facing hair loss, it’s critical to delve further into the possible causes and to identify your type of hair loss.
-Simply put, there is no absolute cure for types of baldness (or alopecia), natural or conventional.
+Simply put, there is no absolute cure for some types of baldness (or alopecia), natural or conventional.
 However, there are many things you can do to hold off hair loss and enhance the health of the hair you do have.
 First order of business is to find the “root cause” of your hair loss.

 A New Approach to Your Hair Loss